What's the Real Cost of a Data Breach?

 Data breaches are simply a fact of life.
 Businesses in every industry, in every country, are attacked by data thieves and malicious insiders on a daily basis.
 As pervasive as they are today, cyber threats will only grow more severe as time goes on—each newly-developed way to communicate or do business online creates new forms of sensitive data that hackers, industrial spies, and state-sponsored operatives are ready to exploit.

-Like any other widespread form of theft, data breaches come with a heavy cost.
-Last year, a Ponemon Institute study calculated the cost of a data breach at nearly $160 per stolen record, or $4 million for an average breach.
-The same study estimated that a typical company has a 26% chance of experiencing a 10,000+ record data breach in the next 24 months.
-Put another way, one in four companies will lose $1.5 million or more on a data breach over the next two years.
+Like any other type of widespread theft, data breaches come with a heavy cost.
+The most recent IBM/Ponemon Institute study calculated the cost of a data breach at $242 per stolen record, and more than $8 million for an average breach in the US.
+The same study estimated that a typical company has a 29.6% chance of experiencing a data breach in the next 24 months, a dramatic increase in the odds from just a few years ago.

 Why are data breaches so costly?
 Because the damage from a breach is never limited to one aspect of a company’s operations.
 The loss or theft of sensitive information inevitably hurts a company in multiple places, creating liabilities and limitations that can take years to overcome.
 In fact, the true long-term cost of a breach is almost certainly higher than the Ponemon calculation, because it involves lost opportunities and competitive disadvantages that are impossible to quantify.
 When evaluating its risks, however, a company should consider each one of the costs it might incur after a data breach.

 The most visible cost of a data breach often comes in the form of legal settlements.
-In recent years, companies including Target, Home Depot, and Neiman Marcus have paid out tens of millions of dollars in consumer class action suits and settlements with banks.
+In recent years, companies including Yahoo, Equifax, and Target have paid out tens or even hundreds of millions of dollars in consumer class action suits and settlements with banks.
 Individual lawsuits and private settlements, not to mention thousands of hours of attorney time, can push an organization’s total legal costs much higher than the publicized amounts.

 Until recently, government penalties were a secondary concern compared to the civil suits that typically follow a data breach.
-Companies in certain industries—healthcare, for example—could be penalized for failing to protect certain forms of information, but information security in many other industries was entirely unregulated.
+Companies in certain industries—healthcare, for example—could be penalized for failing to protect certain forms of information, but data protection in many other industries was entirely unregulated.

 The direct costs of a cyber attack might grab more headlines, but the true cost of a data breach goes far beyond a company’s payouts for lawsuits and government fines.
 Bad publicity and loss of consumer confidence can slow a company’s sales for years.
 Large corporations may be able to survive a series of bad years in a row, but smaller firms (or those in especially competitive industries) can be forced out of the market in the aftermath of a breach.